 Iona University is an Equal Opportunity/Affirmative Action Institution and is committed to social justice.
 The Department of Communication Sciences and Disorders fully supports that commitment and expects to maintain a positive clinical and learning environment based upon open communication, mutual respect, non-harassment, and nondiscrimination.
 Our facility does not discriminate on the basis of race, sex, age, disability, veteran status, religion, sexual orientation, color, or national origin.
 The Iona University community is committed to creating and fostering a positive learning and working environment based on open communication, mutual respect, and inclusion.
-If you are a person with a disability and anticipate needing any type of accommodation in order to participate in this class, please advise [the course instructor] and make appropriate arrangements with the Office of Disability Services For more information on Iona University's policies on nondiscrimination and harassment, please visit the Office of the Ombudsperson on the Iona website at: http://www.iona.edu/About/Administrative-Office-Of-the-Ombudsperson.aspx
+If you are a person with a disability and anticipate needing any type of accommodation in order to participate in this class, please advise [the course instructor] and make appropriate arrangements with the Office of Disability Services For more information on Iona University's policies on nondiscrimination and harassment, please visit the Office of the Ombudsperson on the Iona website at: Harassment and Discrimination Policy | Iona University